-GRADE LEVEL STUDENT ENTERS VIRGINIA BEACH CITY PUBLIC SCHOOLS NUMBER OF PRORATED VERIFIED CREDITS During ninth grade or the beginning of tenth grade Refer to requirements for Standard Diploma During tenth grade or the beginning of eleventh grade 1 English, 1 Mathematics, 1 social studies, 1 science, and 1 student-selected test During eleventh grade or the beginning of twelfth grade 1 English and 1 student-selected test During twelfth grade Students should be given every opportunity to earn a local diploma.
-If Virginia diploma requirements cannot be met, the previous school should award diploma or the student can request that the local school board seek a waiver from the Virginia Department of Education.
+VERIFIED CREDIT REQUIREMENTS FOR STUDENTS TRANSFERRING INTO VIRGINIA BEACH CITY PUBLIC SCHOOLS 2021-2022 SCHOOL YEAR AND BEYOND Grade Level Student Enters Virginia Beach City Public Schools Standard Diploma Advanced Studies Diploma During ninth grade or the beginning of tenth grade No change in requirements No change in requirements During tenth grade or the beginning of eleventh grade No change in requirements No change in requirements During eleventh grade or the beginning of twelfth grade 1 English and 1 mathematics 1 English and 1 mathematics During twelfth grade If Virginia diploma requirements cannot be met, the previous school should award the diploma or the student can request that the local school board seek a waiver from the Virginia Department of Education.
+If Virginia diploma requirements cannot be met, the previous school should award the diploma or the student can request that the local school board seek a waiver from the Virginia Department of Education.